U.S. Marine dies of injuries in Australian training accident

 “He was a beloved member of our community and our deepest sympathies go out to his family and friends,” said his commander, Colonel Russ Boyce.

 Sandoval-Pereyra was treated at the scene before being evacuated to hospital, where he died from his injuries.
-Another soldier was also hurt but was released from hospital and the accident is being investigated.
+Another Marine was hurt but was released from hospital and the accident is being investigated.

-The accident follows the deaths of three marines in Australia in 2017 when their aircraft crashed during training maneuvers off the east coast.
+The accident follows the deaths of three Marines in Australia in 2017 when their aircraft crashed during training maneuvers off the east coast.

 Reporting by Tom Westbrook; Editing by Clarence Fernandez